Natali-N/interviews_app/README.md

 ## Tasks

 * Run `gulp dev` to start working with project
-* Run `gulp build` to compile you project like dist version (minified and uglified) in dist folder
+* Run `gulp prod` to compile you project like distributable version (minified and uglified) in dist folder